CPTC-CAM/PickAndPlace/README.md

 Once everything is set up, you can run the NextJS dev server with `npm run dev`

 Terminal window will provide the local url to connect to via the web browser

+## Deploy the App
+Apps can be deployed via Docker by following the [official instructions](https://docs.wandelbots.io/24.8/typescript/deploy-robot/)